Galois groups and cohomological functors: Quotients determined by cohomology

 \section{Quotients determined by cohomology}

-In this section we prove a partial converse of Theorem \ref{first main thm}, saying that for a cohomological duality triple $(T,T_0,\alp)$, and under some mild assumptions, $G/T_0(G)$ is determined by $\alp_G$ and $G/T(G)$ (Theorem \ref{second main thm}).
+In this section we prove a partial converse of Theorem \ref{first main thm}, saying that for a cohomological duality triple $(T,T_0,\alp)$, and assuming the existence of covers, $G/T_0(G)$ is determined by $\alp_G$ and $G/T(G)$ (Theorem \ref{second main thm}).
 In particular, this will prove Theorem B.

 First consider a cover $\pi\colon S\to G$.
 Let $R=\Ker(\pi)$.
 Then $R\leq T(S)$.
 In view of Proposition \ref{generalized basic duality}(a), there is a commutative diagram of perfect (substitution) pairings